dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 _X<sub>1</sub> extends B<sub>1</sub> ..
 X<sub>k</sub> extends B<sub>k</sub>_.
 It is a compile-time error unless satisfaction of the declared bounds _B<sub>1</sub> ..
-B<sub>k</sub>_ implies that the right hand side is regular-bounded, all all types that occur as subterms of the right hand side are well-bounded.
+B<sub>k</sub>_ implies that the right hand side is regular-bounded, and all types that occur as subterms of the right hand side are well-bounded.

 Let `F<T1..Tn>` be a parameterized type where `F` denotes a declaration of